Nicnl/Lethal-Backups/README.md

 - Nice user interface that shows extra infos: items, equipment, money, days, etc...

 Gotchas:
-- Will not backups your saves when the program is closed.
+- Will not backups your saves when the program is closed: **(keep it running in the background!**
 - May have bugs.
 - Not compatible with mods that save extra data outside of the main save files.